Smaug123/static-site-pipeline/hugo/content/posts/2024-09-27-software-rant.md

 summary: "Modern software practices and their sadness."
 ---

-*Epistemic statement: wail of anguish*
+*Epistemic status: wail of anguish*

 I've given this rant twice recently, so will unwisely write it down to avoid giving it a third time.